Resilient Ethernet Protocol

 • You cannot run REP and STP on the same segment or interface.

-• If you connect an STP network to a REP segment, be sure that the connection is at the segment edge.
-An STP connection that is not at the edge could cause a bridging loop because STP does not run on REP segments.
-All STP BPDUs are dropped at REP interfaces.
+• If you connect an STP network to a REP segment, ensure the connection is at the segment edge.
+Connecting STP to a non-edge location may cause a bridging loop, as STP does not operate on REP segments and all STP BPDUs are dropped at REP interfaces.

-• If REP is enabled on two ports on a switch, both ports must be either regular segment ports or edge ports.
-REP ports follow these rules:
+• If REP is enabled on two ports of a switch, both ports must be configured as either regular segment ports or edge ports.
+REP ports adhere to the following rules:

-• Only two ports on a switch can belong to the same REP segment.
+• Only two ports on a switch can be part of the same REP segment.

 • If only one port on a switch is configured in a segment, the port should be an edge port.

-• If two ports on a switch belong to the same segment, they must be both edge ports, both regular segment ports, or one regular port and one edge no-neighbor port.
-An edge port and regular segment port on a switch cannot belong to the same segment.
+• If two ports on a switch belong to the same segment, they must both be edge ports, both regular segment ports, or one regular port and one edge no-neighbor port.
+An edge port and a regular segment port cannot belong to the same segment.

-• If two ports on a switch belong to the same segment and one is configured as an edge port and one as a regular segment port (a misconfiguration), the edge port is treated as a regular segment port.
+• If two ports on a switch belong to the same segment, and one is configured as an edge port and the other as a regular segment port (a misconfiguration), the edge port will be treated as a regular segment port.

-• REP interfaces come up in a blocked state and remain in a blocked state until they are safe to be unblocked.
-You must be aware of this status to avoid sudden connection losses.
+• REP interfaces initially come up in a blocked state and remain blocked until it is safe to unblock them.
+Be aware of this status to prevent unexpected connection losses.

 • REP sends all LSL PDUs in untagged frames on the native VLAN.
 The BPA message sent to the Cisco multicast address is sent on the administration VLAN, which is VLAN 1 by default.

-• You can configure how long a REP interface remains up without receiving a hello from a neighbor.
-You can use the rep lsl-age-timer value interface configuration command to set the time from 120 ms to 10000 ms. The LSL hello timer is then set to the age-timer value divided by three.
+• You can configure the duration for which a REP interface remains active without receiving a hello from a neighbor.
+You can use the rep lsl-age-timer interface configuration command to set the time range from 120 ms to 10,000 ms. The LSL hello timer is then set to the age-timer value divided by three.
 In normal operation, three LSL hellos are sent before the age timer on the peer switch expires and checks for hello messages.
 Only use rep lsl-age-timer for non-REP Fast copper Gigabit interfaces.
 All other interfaces do not benefit from rep lsl-age-timer.

-• EtherChannel port channel interfaces do not support LSL age-timer values less than 1000 ms. If you try to configure a value less than 1000 ms on a port channel, you receive an error message and the command is rejected.
+• EtherChannel port-channel interfaces do not support LSL age-timer values less than 1000 ms. If you attempt to configure a value below 1000 ms on a port channel, an error message will be displayed, and the command will be rejected.

 • lsl-age-timer is intended to be used when normal link down detection will be too slow for convergence time.